Poems Beautiful & Useful

 How should we react to the vagaries of love and desire; the allure of power or fame and the uncertainty of fortune; the experience of war and the inevitability of death?

 In early modern England it was taken for granted that a good poem is both beautiful and useful: that it teaches or expresses something that it is helpful to remember, as one tries to conduct a decent life.
-This pamphlet presents a selection of poems from the sixteenth and seventeenth centuries which are, in most cases, not well known today.
+This pamphlet presents twenty poems from the sixteenth and seventeenth centuries which are, in most cases, not well known today.
 They have been chosen to reflect the kinds of verse that were most popular with readers at the time, but also for their beauty and utility.

 Victoria Moul is a British literary critic, scholar, poet and translator living in Paris.